kelseymara/SQL-Udemy/course2.md

 | ----- | -------- | ------- | ------- |
 | 3 | Charlie | null | null |
 | 4 | David | null | null |

+### Right Outer Join
+- essentially the same as a LEFT JOIN, except the tables are switched